-- Eclipse: The Java IDE Eclipse has a plug-in that is actually a toolkit to access and use AWS keys.
-This plug-in is entirely open-source that helps the developers to access their AWS console right from the IDE itself.
+- Eclipse: The Java IDE, Eclipse, has a plug-in that is actually a toolkit to access and use AWS keys.
+This plug-in is entirely open-source that helps the developers to access their AWS console right from the integrated development environment itself.

 - AWS SDK: The AWS SDK API is also an amazing solution to get access to your cloud console.

-- AWS CLI: AWS CLI or command-line interface is a tool that can help users to access multiple AWS services.
+- AWS CLI: AWS CLI, or command-line interface , is a tool that can help users to access multiple Amazon web services.

 Elasticity in cloud computing is simply upgrading and degrading the physical hardware resources as soon as the load varies.
 When there is an increase in the demand, the resources are increased, and when the workload decreases, the resources are taken down.